 What are some potential complications during the Blepharoplasty Surgery Healing Process?

-While most patients heal smoothly after eyelid surgery, it’s important to stay alert for signs that something might not be progressing as expected.
+While most patients heal smoothly after your surgical procedure, it’s important to stay alert for signs that something might not be progressing as expected.
 Recognizing potential complications early allows you to seek prompt medical attention and avoid more serious issues.
-Below are a few things to watch for during your Eyelid surgery recovery process:
+Below are a few things to watch for during your eyelid surgery recovery process:

-- Excessive Bleeding : A small amount of bleeding is normal after surgery, but persistent or heavy bleeding is not.
-If you notice blood soaking through your bandages or dripping from the incision sites, contact your surgeon immediately.
+- Excessive Bleeding: A small amount of bleeding is normal after surgery, but persistent or heavy bleeding is not.
+If you notice blood soaking through your bandages or dripping from the surgical sites, contact your surgeon immediately.

-- Severe Pain : Discomfort is expected, but intense or worsening pain may signal complications like hematoma or infection and should be reported to your doctor.
+- Severe Pain: Surgical swelling and discomfort are expected, but intense or worsening pain may signal complications like hematoma or infection and should be reported to your doctor.

 What are the Signs of Infection After Blepharoplasty Surgery?